w3security/cli/help/cli-commands/apps.md

 ### `--org=<ORG_ID>`

 (Required for the `create` command)
-Specify the `<ORG_ID>` to create the Snyk App under.
+Specify the `<ORG_ID>` to create the w3security App under.

 ### `--name=<W3SECURITY_APP_NAME>`

 (Required for the `create` command)
-The name of Snyk App that will be displayed to the user during the authentication flow.
+The name of w3security App that will be displayed to the user during the authentication flow.

 ### `--redirect-uris=<REDIRECT_URIS>`